 Plants, like humans (and pretty much every other living thing) are under constant attack from infection and they produce essential oils to defend themselves from bacteria, modulate immune function, and stimulate different physiological pathways in order to thrive.
 Those same essential oils in plants, can be used to bolster our own health in similar ways.
-You can find a lot of information about essential oils on the Annmarie Blog but today we want to talk a bit about one oil in particular: Oregano Oil.
+You can find a lot of information about essential oils on the our blog, but today we want to talk a bit about one oil in particular: Oregano Oil.

-Oregano oil is an essential oil that has a number of powerful uses, it’s most known for its ability to kill bacteria, but this remarkable oil can do far more than just that.
-For thousands of years, it has been used in the mediterranean as a topical treatment for skin wounds, to relieve indigestion and other gut problems, to stave off illness, to treat respiratory infections, and more.
+Oregano oil is an essential oil that has a number of powerful uses, it’s most known for its ability to cleanse and defend, but this remarkable oil can do far more than just that.
+For thousands of years, it has been used in the mediterranean to relieve indigestion and other gut problems, to stave off illness, to treat respiratory infections, and more.

-Oregano oil is considered medicinal because it has healing properties that are both aggressive and supportive in that when taken internally and safely, this oil attacks pathogens within the body while at the same time feeding the body a multitude minerals and nutrients.
+Oregano oil is considered medicinal because it has healing properties that are both aggressive and supportive in that when taken internally and safely, this oil attacks pathogens within the body while at the same time feeding the body a multitude of minerals and nutrients.

 The active therapeutic components that give oregano oil its potency are as follows:

-Carvacrol.
-Research has shown that this phenol can fight several types of bacterial infections such as E. coli, Candida albicans, salmonella, listeria, and more.
+Research has shown that this phenol can help fight several types of internal bacterial infections such as E. coli, Candida albicans, salmonella, listeria, and more.

-Thymol.
-Another phenol, this compound has excellent properties for disease prevention.
-It also helps protect against toxic agents and promotes healing.
+Another phenol, this compound has excellent properties for disease prevention and helps protect against toxic agents.

-Rosmarinic acid.
-An antioxidant that may help relieve the symptoms of allergic reactions.
+An antioxidant that may help mitigate the symptoms of allergic reactions.

 Has potent cleansing properties.